cloudflare/workers-docs/content/tutorials/build-a-rustwasm-function/_index.md

 ## Resources

-In this tutorial, you built and published a Rust-generated WebAssembly Worker that parses Markdown.
+In this tutorial, you built and published a Rust-generated WebAssembly serverless function that parses Markdown.
 If you'd like to see the full source code for this application, you can find it [on GitHub](https://github.com/granjef3/rustwasm-markdown-parser).

 If you enjoyed this tutorial, we encourage you to explore our other tutorials for building on Cloudflare Workers: